 Also, loans to issuers in defensive sectors (like consumer products) can be more appealing in a time of economic uncertainty, whereas cyclical borrowers (like chemicals or autos) can be more appealing during an economic upswing.

 Sponsorship is a factor too.
 Needless to say, many leveraged companies are owned by one or more private equity firms.
 These entities, such as Kohlberg Kravis & Roberts or Carlyle Group, invest in companies that have leveraged capital structures.
 To the extent that the sponsor group has a strong following among loan investors, a loan will be easier to syndicate and, therefore, can be priced lower.
 In contrast, if the sponsor group does not have a loyal set of relationship lenders, the deal may need to be priced higher to clear the market.
 Among banks, investment factors may include whether the bank is party to the sponsor’s equity fund.
 Among institutional investors, weight is given to an individual deal sponsor’s track record in fixing its own impaired deals by stepping up with additional equity or replacing a management team that is failing.
-For reference, here’s some of the largest sponsor-backed leveraged loans in 2015, along with the private equity firm associated with each deal.
-You can read about each loan by clicking on the issuer name below.

 Most loans are structured and syndicated to accommodate the two primary syndicated lender constituencies: banks (domestic and foreign) and institutional investors (primarily structured finance vehicles, mutual funds, and insurance companies).
 As such, leveraged loans consist of: